adr1enbe4udou1n/blog/content/posts/16-build-your-own-kubernetes-cluster-part-7/index.md

 {{< /highlight >}}

-Note as we disable included Redis and PostgreSQL, because we use our own Redis and PostgreSQL cluster.
-We'll try to have a working SSH service too.
+Note as we disable included Redis and PostgreSQL sub charts, because w'l reuse our existing ones.
+Also note the use of `urlencode` function for Redis password, as it can contain special characters.

 The related ingress: